jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 Then after that, the release process can be started manually with the help of the [release-it](https://www.npmjs.com/package/release-it) wizard or the Github Action can pick it up, run the release-it lib inside of it in automated mode and do what else needs to be done for deployment.
 We'll talk more about this part below, so keep reading.

-The release process should be started on the master/main branch.
+> The release process should always be started on the master/main branch and then synched back to develop.

 ### Rolling back